densify-dev/container-data-collection/multi-cluster/examples/azmp/README.md

 1. Remote-write from self-managed Prometheus - in this case you deploy your own Prometheus stack and use its remote-write capabilities.
 See [remote-write protocol to an Azure Monitor Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/remote-write-prometheus) for configuration details.

 	You must also follow the [general instructions](../../../requirements.md) to deploy the required exporters.
 Ensure that all of the metrics, required by Densify, are being collected.
-See [Prometheus Metrics](../../../docs).
+See [Required Prometheus Metrics](../../../docs).

 2. Prometheus-Enabled AKS Cluster - Azure allows you to enable metrics collection from your AKS cluster and send these to your Azure Monitor Prometheus workspace.